-There are a number of things that can be OPENed in this game, or at least attempted to be opened, like gates and doors, so this verb deals with all of that.
+There are a number of things that can be OPENed in this game, or at least that the player can try to open, like gates and doors, so this verb deals with all of that.

 If you had treasure chests or something in your games, the relevant lines to handle opening of the chest could be used here.